The Best Hidden Spy Apps for Android (2026 Edition)

 • Calls/SMS logs and contacts (where available)

-• Monitoring across popular social apps (varies by device & permissions)
+• Monitoring across popular communication apps (varies by device & permissions)

 PROS

-• Excellent “one app does most things” option
+• Strong “one tool covers most needs” option

 CONS

-• Requires one-time setup access to the Android device
+• Usually requires one-time setup access to the Android device

 • Exact feature depth varies by Android version and permissions